Benjamin0-1/PF-back/README.md

 - **Product Management**: Create, update, and delete products.
 - **Order Processing**: Manage order creation, status updates, and history.
 - **User Management**: User profile updates and data handling.
+- **Password Recovery**: Allows users to reset their passwords securely.
+- **Two factor authentication**: Enhances security by requiring a second form of verification.
+- **Google Authentication**: Provides users with the option to log in using their Google account for added convenience and security.

 ## Future Improvements